lilanxiao/Invar3D/README.md

 The training is done on a single node with 2 NVIDIA Tesla V100 GPU.
 You might have to update some parameters (e.g. workers, batch-size, work-size) according to you own hardware.
 Also, the code for single GPU without DDP is in `train_ddp_moco.py`.
 But this version is only for debugging purpose.

-Similiarly, to pretrain a sparse 3D CNN and depth map based CNN (DVCo with color), use
+Similarly, to pretrain a sparse 3D CNN and depth map based CNN (DVCo with color), use

     export OMP_NUM_THREADS=12 # make MinkowskiEngine happy
     python train_dv_ddp.py \